-REBS Talking Newspaper provides a weekly recording of local news and other items to blind and visually impaired people in the catchment area of Radlett, Aldenham, Letchmore Heath, Shenley and Elstree and Borehamwood.
-However, when a listener moves, as an example to be nearer to a relative, they can ask to continue to receive the recordings as long as the news continues to be of interest.
+REBS Talking Newspaper provides a weekly recording of local news and items of interest to those who are blind, visually impaired or feeling isolated in the catchment area of Radlett, Aldenham, Letchmore Heath, Shenley and Elstree and Borehamwood. ( If a listener moves away they can ask to continue to receive the recordings as long as they wish.)

-When a new listener is introduced to the Talking Newspaper, one of our team will visit the person to demonstrate the playback device that is provided to each listener; the box is provided free of charge to the listener and if any problem develops over time we will replace the box.
+To introduce a new listener to the Talking Newspaper, one of our team will visit them to provide and demonstrate the playback device; this ‘Box’ is provided free of charge to each listener.
+If any problem develops at any time we will replace it.

 There is no cost to a listener for this service; the REBS Talking Newspaper is dependent on donations in order to fund its operation.

-Obviously, the talking newspaper depends on relatives, friends and neighbours to tell a visually impaired person about this service although it is not uncommon when someone starts to lose their sight for a social worker to contact the Talking Newspaper and the Visually Impaired Club, the sister organisation.
+The talking newspaper relies on relatives, friends and neighbours to tell a visually impaired person about this service although it is not uncommon when someone starts to lose their sight for a social worker to contact the Talking Newspaper and the Visually Impaired Club, the sister organisation.

 The operation of the Radlett, Elstree, Borehamwood and Shenley Talking Newspaper is carried out completely by volunteers.
-The team of volunteers includes readers, editors, controllers and copiers.
+The recording team includes readers, editors, controllers and copiers.